 - Batteries not included

-- Some dogs may not interact with plush toys
+- Some dogs may not be interested in plush toys

 5. Happy Hoodie The Original Dog & Cat Calming Band